 A side tip here is to make sure your subject is centered in this kind of shot.
 Here’s another quick tip: One Small Photo Tip that will Make a Big Difference

 Sometimes a pop of color adds even more to the effect.
-This time take note of the contrast between Anagh’s dress and the blue railings that bring your eye right to her.
-Your eye begins at the front (or right) of the shot and moves right down the line to focus on our beautiful subject.
+This time, take note of the contrast between Anagh’s dress and the blue railings that bring your eye right to her.
+Your eye begins at the shot’s front (or right) and moves right down the line to focus on our beautiful subject.
 The contrast between the blue lines and her orange dress adds so much interest!

-If you’re having trouble figuring out how the lines move your eyes through the photo, try this exercise.
+Try this exercise if you’re having trouble figuring out how the lines move your eyes through the photo.
 Pick a photo and line it up right in front of you.
 Close your eyes for a few seconds and take a deep breath.
 When you re-open your eyes, take notice of what details you see first.
-Then pay attention to where your eyes move through the photo.
+Then, pay attention to where your eyes move through the photo.
 Then do it again.
 I’ll bet you notice that the same thing happens twice.
-As an artist, you can indeed control where your viewers look when looking at your photo.
+As an artist, you can control where your viewers look when viewing your photo.
 So, let’s keep studying.

-This is the same blue railing from Anagh’s photo above, just taken from the opposite direction.
-This time the railing serves as a guide from both sides, leading your eyes straight to the three subjects in the center.
-As I mentioned earlier, when you are using both sides of a railing or bridge, center your subjects in the frame to get this effect!
+This is the same blue railing from Anagh’s photo above, taken from the opposite direction.
+This time, the railing serves as a guide from both sides, leading your eyes straight to the three subjects in the center.
+As I mentioned, when using both sides of a railing or bridge, center your subjects in the frame to get this effect!

-Of course, it’s always fun to try a few different angles to see what you like as well.
-Better to have extras to choose from!
+Of course, trying a few different angles to see what you like is always fun.
+It’s better to have extras to choose from!

 And once again, this beautiful blue railing does the leading.
 Because of the strong silhouette effect, you can’t even tell it’s that bright blue railing, can you?
 But no matter the color, it is another example of how the railing does the leading.
 When you are in the field composing your photo, be sure to move around and look at your options.
 This scene would not look at all the same if you were shooting the lighthouse straight on.